openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-AdditionalAlertmanagerConfig defines configuration on how a component should communicate with aditional Alertmanager instances.
+`AdditionalAlertmanagerConfig` defines settings for how a component communicates with additional Alertmanager instances.

 #### Required
    - ` apiVersion `